Terri S. Armstrong, Ph.D., ANP-BC, FAAN, FAANP

 RESEARCH SUMMARY

-Dr. Armstrong is a trained clinician and scientist, who leads the Patient Outcomes Research Program at the Neuro-Oncology Branch (NOB).
-She strives to understand the impact of both the disease and treatment on how a person with a central nervous system (CNS) tumor feels and functions.
-Driven by her experience as a care provider for patients with CNS tumors for over 30 years, she oversees a research program that primarily investigates this impact through natural history studies, use of patient reported outcomes in clinical research and therapeutic trials, and evaluation of interventions that reduce the symptom burden on brain tumor patients.
-Her translational program also includes developing preclinical models specifically focused on the importance of circadian dysregulation and alterations in sleep on symptomatic toxicities.
-Additionally, Dr. Armstrong’s Cancer Moonshot-funded NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program specifically seeks to study rare CNS tumors.
+Dr. Armstrong is a trained clinician and scientist, who led the Patient Outcomes Research Program at the Neuro-Oncology Branch (NOB).
+She strived to understand the impact of both disease and treatment on how a person with a central nervous system (CNS) tumor feels and functions.
+Driven by her 30 years of experience as a care provider for patients with CNS tumors, she oversaw a research program that primarily investigated this impact through natural history studies, use of patient reported outcomes, and evaluation of interventions that reduced symptom burden.
+Her research program also included developing preclinical models specifically focused on the effect of circadian dysregulation and sleep alterations on symptomatic toxicities.
+Additionally, Dr. Armstrong co-led the Cancer Moonshot-funded NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program, which sought to study rare CNS tumors.

-The goal of the Patient Outcomes Research Program is to better understand not only which therapeutic interventions designed in other parts of the NOB are beneficial to patient outcomes, but also how these therapies affect the patient themselves.
-There are several components within Dr. Armstrong’s research that delve deeper into the underlying biology, use technologies and methods that can enhance patients’ lives while undergoing treatment, and collect data to eventually gain a better understanding of CNS tumors and their development.
+The goal of the Patient Outcomes Research Program is to better understand not only which therapeutic interventions designed at the NOB are beneficial to patient outcomes, but also how these therapies affect the patient themselves.
+There are several components within Dr. Armstrong’s research that delve deeper into the underlying biology, used technologies and methods that enhance patients’ lives while undergoing treatment, and collected data to gain a better understanding of CNS tumors and their development.

 Explore the NOB's Research Programs >